nghiahhnguyen/Elementary-Computer-Graphics-Algorithm/2-shape-coloring/README.md

 				}
 			}

-			// cerase edges which is finished with its drawing cur = activeList.begin();
+			// erase edges which is finished with its drawing cur = activeList.begin();
 			while (cur != activeList.end()) {
 				if (yMax[*cur] == scanY) {